WuJunNing/INST326FinalProj/README.md

-An explanation of the purpose of each file in your repository storestock.txt contains all the items for the store, and their prices.
+An explanation of the purpose of each file in your repository storestock.txt contains all the items for the store, and their prices to be read by the program.
+StoreSim.py is the main program, and what will run the store simulation. employeenames.txt contains a list of names of the employees to be read by the program.

-Clear instructions on how to run your program from the command line
+Clear instructions on how to run your program from the command line from the command line, enter Storesim.py,

 Clear instructions on how to use your program and/or interpret the output of the program, as applicable